CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 In order to deploy (install) the entire software system, the **only** thing you need to do is to click the "stopwatch" icon next to the build job "remotelab-nightly-toolkit-orchestration".

+![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

-The Jenkins will guide you to a next page that displays a dialog "ageLimit ..." **Just press the blue build button**.
+The Jenkins will guide you to a next page that displays a dialog "ageLimit ..."
+Just press the blue build button.
 In order to get back to the overview page, simply click the top left Jenkins icon.

-![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

-Our toolchain will now install all required software components for you **automagically**.
+Our toolchain will now install all required software components for you automagically.

 When it's done (this can take up to 10 minutes) all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully installed).